BayuuPermana/MBG/conductor/tracks/commodity_dashboard_20251228/plan.md

     - [ ] Subtask: Write integration test for creating a new commodity (success and validation error cases)
     - [ ] Subtask: Implement controller and route for commodity creation

-- [ ] Task: Implement `GET /api/commodities` endpoint with filtering
+- [x] Task: Implement `GET /api/commodities` endpoint with filtering f7e2592
     - [ ] Subtask: Write integration test for fetching commodities (all and filtered by region/category)
     - [ ] Subtask: Implement controller and route for fetching commodities